yashwanth-yasp/devops-notes/docker-internals/docker-hands-on.md

   - when you start a container, the process id 1 would be whatever the image builder has decided
   - if it's not mentioned it will be whatever the user says
   - writeable layer is in overlay2
   - writable layer can be found in graph driver section of container inspect
-  - i